SoroushMazloum/VsCode_On_Android/README.md

 In some countries your need to turn on you VPN to install proot-distro or update your packages.

 ##  :heavy_check_mark: Installing Visual Studio Code using shell script
+If you don't want to install Visual Studio Code manually, you can use the 'Installer' script.
 First install git:
 ```
 apt install git